Vodafone to push ahead with Indian tax arbitration case

-Vodafone thought it had finally secured victory in the case in 2012, when India's Supreme Court dismissed the tax demand.
+Vodafone thought it had finally secured victory in the case in 2012, when the Supreme Court dismissed the tax demand.
 But the government responded by announcing retrospective legislation that would change the rules.

 "We note the Finance Minister’s announcement that existing cases arising from the 2012 retrospective tax law should follow the lawful process in which they are currently being adjudicated," the British firm said in response.